Floydlang/floyd/docs/README.md

 You optimise your program by running it and *augmenting* your Floyd process functions (and the function calls they make, downward the call graph).
 This automatically generates new optimized versions of lots of affected functions.
 This cannot introduce defects!
 Examples:

 - Change memory layout of structs, order, split, merge, array-of-structs vs struct-of-arrays.
-- Select backend for collections: a dictionary can be an array with binary search, a HAMT, a hash or a red-black tree - all with different performance tradeoffs.
+- Select backend for collections: a dictionary can be an array with binary search, a HAMT, a hash table or a red-black tree - all with different performance tradeoffs.
 - Control thread priority, affinity, how many threads to use for the parallelization features.
 - Insert read or write caches, introduce batching.